-In short, your order information will be kept confidential when your purchase components from Edmund Optics.
+In short, your order information will be kept confidential when you purchase components from Edmund Optics.
 We take great precautions in securing our manufacturing plants as well as all sensitive documents and prints.
 As an ITAR registered and compliant manufacturer, you will have peace of mind knowing all federal rules and regulations will be followed in order to manufacture your optical components.

-Edmund Optics has been a leader in the optics and optical components since 1942.
-Since inception we have continually changed our practices to meet the demands of an ever changing market.
+Edmund Optics has been a leader in optics and optical components since 1942.
+Since inception, we have continually changed our practices to meet the demands of an ever-changing market.
 As the world is becoming increasingly aware of the environment, Edmund Optics has put environmental management at the heart of our operations.
 We are doing this through the implementation of ISO 14001, an Environmental Management System (EMS), which maps out a criteria for improving resource efficiency and waste reduction.
 We hope our initiative will develop and sustain both supply and demand for greener goods, services and products, and reduce waste both in and outside of the company.
 We are proud to announce we received certification in January 2016.

 View our ISO 14001 Certificate (PDF 253KB)

 The environmental policy at Edmund Optics Barrington is used to ensure that the employees and the public understand the environmental goals here at EO.
 It is the policy of Edmund Optics to ensure that the environmental impact of its activities, products, and services is as small as is reasonably feasible.
 Edmund Optics is committed to continual environmental improvement, the reduction of pollutants, and compliance with all legal and other requirements that relate to our environmental aspects.